mIRC-Scripters/mirckb/docs/source/commands/leave.rst

     * - Parameter
       - Description
     * - #
       - The optional name of a channel you wish to part from.
-If left blank, mIRC will attempt to part from the active channel.''
+If left blank, mIRC will attempt to part from the active channel.

 Examples
 --------